-Don’t read this next part until third trimester:
+Don’t read this part until third trimester:

 …sweatpants with pockets – when you get home, you won’t be wearing regular pants for a while.
 And you’ll need pockets.
 Somewhere to put the monitor/cellphone/nipple cream/snacks.
 Get yourself a pair or two in some neutral dark colors that won’t need washing too often.

 …robe/cover.
-When you shuffle into baby’s room 4 times a night to breastfeed, you might get cold.
+When you shuffle into baby’s room four times a night to breastfeed, you might get cold.
 Make sure you have a sweatshirt/robe that opens in the front and is soft enough for baby.
 If it has pockets, awesome.